 Previously, sinking concrete was repaired by a technique called "mud jacking" that uses a thick slurry to fill in the gap underneath the sunken concrete.
 While effective, it is not the most efficient way to solve the problem, and adds more weight above the compacting soil.

-Today, select contractors in Nova Scotia are trained and certified to provide a better alternative to mud jacking.
+Today, select contractors in Nova Scotia are professionally trained to provide a better alternative to mud jacking.
 PolyLevel is a less intrusive, lighter weight solution that doesn't add more weight to the problem.